RMWinslow/papersdrafts/contagion/notes_gammadistribution.md

 # TODO for this page:
 - [x] Copy over the properties of gamma distribution
 - [ ] Find individual $$R_0$$ of a given type.
 (Mean number of spreads?
 Just NT, right?)
-- [ ] Rewrite the PGFs for the case where types are a continuum instead of a discrete set.
-    - Maybe look at the prelim solutions to help allieviate my confusion?
 - [ ] Find utility function that makes this take on a nice form.
     - [ ] I think I have a text file somewhere with a note about the typical distribution of actual social connections.
 Find that and compare to the social connections induced in my model?
 - [ ] Connect Schreiber model of Gamma Poisson spread to an indidivual's problem.